What really happened in the 1989 Tiananmen Square protests

 The gathering turned into peaceful protests which spread across the provinces of China as demonstrators, mainly students, began to call for an end to official corruption and for political and economic reform.

-A million demonstrators on the streets
+How many people demonstrated?
+A million on the streets

-On 13 May, hundreds of student protesters in Tiananmen Square went on hunger strike in order to speak push for talks with Communist Party leaders.
+On 13 May, hundreds of student protesters in Tiananmen Square went on hunger strike in order to push for talks with Communist Party leaders.
 It is estimated that one million people joined the protests in Beijing to express their support for the students on hunger strike and to demand reform.

 Party leaders visited the student protests on 19 May.
 The protesters ended their hunger strike that evening.
 However, the next day martial law was declared in Beijing to ‘firmly stop the unrest’.